AgPipeline/agpypeline/README.md

 Individual users of this library may also have additional metadata needs.

 ## Metadata provided
-The derived libraries/transformers using this library as their base, can expect to receive the following defined keys with values in their `check_md` parameter:
+The derived transformers using this library as their base, can expect to receive the following defined keys with values in their `check_md` parameter:

 * timestamp - the ISO 8610 timestamp relevant to the current dataset
 * season - the name of the season